 Physics in Anesthesia (NAPAP-61602)

 This course is designed to review and reinforce concepts in physics specifically as it relates to anesthesia.
 Clinical concepts and application are emphasized and reinforced.
+Credit: 1 semester hour Course Director: Rachel Davis

 Principles of Anesthesia (NANPA-64801)